MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-azurecli2.md

 # Install Azure CLI on Azure Stack Hub

-You can install the Azure CLI on Azure Stack Hub for use with Windows or Linux machines.
-This article walks you through the steps of installing and using installing and setting up Azure CLI.
+You can install the Azure CLI to manage Azure Stack Hub with a Windows or Linux machines.
+This article walks you through the steps of installing and setting up Azure CLI.

 ## Install Azure CLI